yanyinzhao/DynamicStructureTerrainCode/README.md

 | 52 | VS | 2000000 | 500 |
 | 53 | VS | 2504322 | 500 |

-By default, the project will run FU-Oracle-Naive1, FU-Oracle-Naive2, FU-Oracle, WSPD-Oracle, WSPD-Oracle-Adapt, and K-Algo.
+By default, the project will run FU-Oracle-Naive1, FU-Oracle-Naive2, FU-Oracle, WSPD-Oracle, WSPD-Oracle-Adapt, and K-Fly-Algo.
 But as mentioned in our paper, WSPD-Oracle and WSPD-Oracle-Adapt are very time consuming.
-So when the dataset size is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 27, the project will only run FU-Oracle-Naive1, FU-Oracle-Naive2, FU-Oracle, and K-Algo.
+So when the dataset size is large, i.e., [terrain_data_and_dataset_size_and_poi_number_map_index] > 27, the project will only run FU-Oracle-Naive1, FU-Oracle-Naive2, FU-Oracle, and K-Fly-Algo.

 An example: